chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/querying-collections/full-text-search.md

 # Full Text Search

 In order to filter on document contents, you must supply a `where_document` filter dictionary to the query.
-(This will match on sub-strings, but is case-sensitive.)
+(NOTE: The supplied value will match on sub-strings, but is case-sensitive.)
 We support two filtering keys: `$contains` and `$not_contains`.
 The dictionary must have the following structure:

 ```python
 # Filtering for a search_string